1. Approach

 DEFsatCheck_emC

-To check whether saturation has occured, it can be tested:
+To check whether saturation has occurred, it can be tested:

 if(satCheck_emC()) { ..... clearSatCheck_emC(); //to clear the flag.